mariannefeng/legis/static/md/what_happen.md

 | | Add mock data so we don't have to wait for shit when working on css changes
 | | Make it so that you can click on tabs in 'Extra Credit' and pull for old committee info
 | | Add on hover tip for information you're looking at - there's that one git glossary repo!
+| | Starting thinking about doing data...cleansing service.
+There's a better word for it.
+You know what I'm talking about.

-+Have requests cache, but need metrics - Marianne would really like to prioritize this *so if the screen is small the contact info/committees/social media info doesn’t dwarf the picture and make the tile huge _%_might render social media links useless
++Have requests cache, but need metrics
+*so if the screen is small the contact info/committees/social media info doesn’t dwarf the picture and make the tile huge _%_might render social media links useless